fhiso/sources-and-citations/citation-elements.md

 &#x5B;[XML](https://www.w3.org/TR/xml11/)] is used to encode the *language tag*.

-Simiarly, a *datatype* is *required*, but it need not be explicit in the serialisation.
+Similarly, a *datatype* is *required*, but it need not be explicit in the serialisation.
 A serialisation format *may* specify a *format default datatype* that applies when none is given explicitly.
 Ordinarily, if a *format default datatype* is specified, it *should* be the